rmaddikery/rmaddikery/README.md

 ## ABOUT ME
-Writes code by day, bikes through adventures by evening, swims with ideas, and eat bugs for dessert; the software kind mostly ;)
+Write code by day, bike through adventures by evening, swim with ideas, and eat bugs for dessert; the software kind mostly ;)

 - 🔭 I’m currently working on developing next generation AD platforms for SDVs
 - 🌱 I’m currently learning RUST